 Sara Eliza Johnson grew up in Stratford, Connecticut.
 She is a graduate of Cornell University and received her MFA in poetry from the University of Oregon.
-Her work has appeared or is forthcoming in the Boston Review, New England Review, Ninth Letter, Best New Poets 2009, Crab Orchard Review, Tampa Review, Memorious, Vinyl, Pleiades, Meridian, TriQuarterly Online, Gulf Coast, and Salt Hill, as well as the anthologies Read Women and February, and has been featured on Poetry Daily, Verse Daily, and the Academy of American Poets website.
-Her first book, Bone Map (Milkweed, 2014), won the 2013 National Poetry Series.
+Her first book, Bone Map, won the 2013 National Poetry Series and was published by Milkweed Editions in 2014.
+Her work has appeared or is forthcoming in the Virginia Quarterly Review, Boston Review, Copper Nickel, Blackbird, New England Review, Ninth Letter, Best New Poets, DIAGRAM, Crab Orchard Review, Tampa Review, Memorious, Vinyl, Pleiades, Meridian, TriQuarterly Online, Gulf Coast, Grist, North Dakota Quarterly, Willow Springs, and Salt Hill, as well as the anthologies Read Women and February, and has been featured on Poetry Daily, Verse Daily, and the Academy of American Poets Poem-A-Day series.